thecubelife/Asteroids/README.txt

-This is a remake of the original game Aasteroids by Stephen Chase Robinson
+This is a remake of the original game Asteroids by Stephen Chase Robinson for my Fall 2019 Intro to Programming Project

 To run this file you will need: